cywhale/ODB/Techniques_ref01.md

 [![A small demo](https://github.com/cywhale/ODB/blob/master/docs/Intro_web001_201806_remark01ezgif.gif)](https://github.com/cywhale/ODB/blob/master/docs/Intro_web001_201806_remark01ezgif.gif)

+Inter-session delay (async) can be improved by shiny-promises-future framework, and intra-session delay can be improved by memoised function, [R.cache example](ODB/shiny_memoised_cache/Readme.md) (update 2018/11/13).

 *Link to database*...
 * Construct shiny-server and PostgresSQL on different server.
 Write a private, internal package to connect database and return data.
 Through *Opencpu* API, then we can can fetch data after users input some criteria in shiny UI, and terminate the link to database after receiving the queried data.